 (4) or $50 minimum rent

-Yes, if you are a Registered Sex Offender, and/or you have been convicted of manufacturing or producing methamphetamine (speed) on the premises of an assisted unit in violation of federal or state law.
+Yes, if you are a lifetime registered sex offender, and/or you have been convicted of manufacturing or producing methamphetamine (speed) on the premises of an assisted unit in violation of federal or state law.

 No you do not, if you have your Property Manager’s phone number.
 If you need their number, please contact the front desk at 352-872-5500.
 After you are given the phone number, please call your Property Manager directly, not through the front desk.